Mike Locksley: 2019 season

 On December 4, 2018, Locksley was named head football coach at the University of Maryland, becoming the 21st full-time head coach in program history.
 Locksley led Maryland to a strong offensive start.
 In the first game of the 2019 season, Maryland defeated FCS affiliate Howard 79–0, following that up with a victory against 21st-ranked Syracuse 63–20.
-The 142 points in its first two games marked the Terps’ highest-ever scoring output in consecutive games, and the 63 points scored against Syracuse were the most points scored by a Maryland football team against a ranked opponent in program history.
+The 142 points in its first two games marked the Terps' highest-ever scoring output in consecutive games, and the 63 points scored against Syracuse were the most points scored by a Maryland football team against a ranked opponent in program history.
 The Terps finished 3–9 in his first season as head coach.

 2020 season

 In his second season as the head coach of the Terps, Locksley helped bring in Alabama quarterback transfer Taulia Tagovailoa.
 Locksley tested positive for COVID-19 on November 19, 2020.
-The Terps finished 2–3.
+The Terps finished 2–3 after a highly condensed season due to the pandemic.